 And here’s another way with Baby Carrots Baked in the Oven (pictured)

 Rub carrots with whole grain mustard and a little olive oil.
 Lay them flat in a shallow roasting tine lined with baking (parchment) paper.
 Strew with rosemary, cumin seeds and sliced garlic.
-Bake for about 20 minutes, until they look a little shrivelled and have started charring on the tips.
+Bake for about 20 minutes in an oven preheated to 200°C (400°F), until they look a little shrivelled and have started charring on the tips.